IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 * [ Reference > Toolkits>SPL standard and specialized toolkits>com.ibm.streams.teda 2.0.0 > Developing applications > Customizing applications > Customizing the Lookup Manager application](http://www.ibm.com/support/knowledgecenter/SSCRJU_4.2.0/com.ibm.streams.toolkits.doc/spldoc/dita/tk$com.ibm.streams.teda/tk$com.ibm.streams.teda$112.html)

-The prerequisites for the sample:
+The prerequisites for the sample that you use in this module:

 * You finished at least [module 7](http://ibmstreams.github.io/streamsx.tutorial.teda/docs/2.0.0/Module-7/) of the tutorial, in which you created and customized the Lookup Manager application.

-* The DB2 database must exist and run - `db2start`
+* The DB2 database must be installed and it must run

 * You must create the required database, here: **DEMOAPP**